 In addition to removing leaves and other debris, check for an accumulation of granules.
 This could indicate that your roof is losing its coating, so if you do notice a buildup, contact a roofing specialist.
 Once your gutters are clean, consider installing gutter guards to reduce the likelihood of a clog in the future.

-And don’t forget to check your downspouts for clogs.
+And while you’re working on your fall home prep, don’t forget to check your downspouts for clogs.
 One way to do this is to guide a plumber’s snake into the downspout to loosen the debris.
 It’s also a good idea to add downspouts extensions to direct the flow of water away from your home and foundation.

 Be sure to check your siding for any cracks or gaps.
 With the weather cooling down, small animals might try to make their way into your home for shelter and warmth.
 Repair smaller holes with caulk and patch larger holes with new siding material.
 Also, touch up your exterior paint as needed.
 Not only will this increase your home’s curb appeal, but it will also help to shield your home from the elements.